Plants vs. Zombies (video game): Sales

-Critical reviews
+Critical reception

-Plants vs. Zombies received positive reviews.
-According to Metacritic, the only version that did not receive "generally positive reviews" or "universal acclaim" is the DSiWare version, which received "mixed or average reviews".
-It has since been considered one of the greatest video games of all time.
+According to Metacritic, Plants vs. Zombies received "generally favorable" reviews and "universal acclaim" on all platforms except the DSiWare version, which received "mixed or average" reviews.
+It has been considered one of the greatest video games of all time.
 Some reviewers found the core mechanic straightforward, but the game itself challenging.
 GamesRadar+s Tom Francis said that Plants vs. Zombies was only casual in its easiness to understand its premise; he clarified, "There's nothing casual about the 30 goddamn hours we've spent, effectively, gardening."
 Seth Schisel from The New York Times said kids and adults alike would enjoy Plants vs. Zombies.
 Others disagreed: GameSpot editor Chris Watters said, "Tower defense veterans will have to endure a lot of simple, familiar action in order to find a real challenge, and the wait may prove too long for some"; GamePros Tae Kim said that Plants vs. Zombies was not particularly easy or hard, and that he never had to restart despite being "terrible at these sorts of games."
 John Walker of Rock Paper Shotgun said the difficulty sometimes felt artificial.

 Despite his criticism of the game's difficulty, Watters praised Plants vs. Zombiess constant introduction of new plants, which kept the game fresh.
 Eurogamer editor Christian Donlan agreed: every zombie challenges the player and each new plant allows for a new strategy.
 Many critics commended Plants vs. Zombies for its minimalistic tutorial allowing experimentation; some had believed the entire Adventure mode was a long tutorial, or a warmup, for other game modes.
 Many critics praised the game for the replay value offered by additional game modes; Francis said that by the time the player finishes Adventure mode; "the obscene wealth of other things to do already outweighs it for entertainment value."